Last Updated on July 10, 2023 by Emmanuel

 Fewer components also make these components easier and cheaper to maintain; you won’t have to do regular maintenance or replace worn suspension parts.

-Besides, straight-tube stiff forks provide a more direct ride feel and responsiveness.
 Suitable power transfer from your legs to the wheels allows you to accelerate more to climb hills more efficiently.

 You won’t have to expend much energy on rebounds or compression due to the lack of suspension, which results in a more efficient ride.